-A free pulp has the added benefit of being more dimensionally stable, helping spurs to dry flatter with less cockling, and facilitating the sizing and finishing procedures.
-I add calcium carbonate, magnesium carbonate, and a small amount of titanium dioxide to complete the furnish.
-Because the microbes are so effective, the linen is broken down in no time, and the Canadian Standard Freeness is a very high 400 to 500 CSF.
+A free pulp has the added benefit of being more dimensionally stable, helping sheets dry flatter with less cockling, and facilitating the sizing and finishing procedures.
+Calcium and magnesium carbonate are added to the furnish as buffering agents.
+Because the microbes are so effective, the linen is broken down in no time, and the Canadian Standard Freeness is a very high 300 to 400 CSF.
 To boot, the show-through (laid lines) and the felt hair marks are of high quality.
-In the vat, blended with other Spanish flax, Manila hemp, and sisal, the furnish is closer to 500 CSF - still very free by contemporary standards for most paper types.
+In the vat, blended with other Spanish flax and hemp, the furnish is closer to 400 CSF - still very free by contemporary standards for most paper types.

 Sheet formation and couching: For this project, we are forming sheets with paired 18 x 24 inch "antique laid" ribbed moulds (22 wire lines to the inch) and one deckle.
-It is traditional to work in pairs, with a "vatman" forming sheets and a "coucher" couching and throwing felts.
+It is traditional to work in pairs, with a vatman forming sheets and a "coucher" couching and throwing felts.
 The choreographed, rhythmic movement allows the efficient production of two sheets per minute.
 The non-woven felts shed fleece during handling, so a bucket of warm water for rinsing hands helps avoid getting wool clinging to the mould into the vat.
-Once our modest post of 30 to 50 sheets has been built, we place additional felt and wooden boards on top of the post, insert the post centered in the hydraulic press, and then slowly press to 50 tons (230 psi).
+Once our modest post of 30 to 50 sheets has been built, we place additional felt and wooden boards on top, insert the post centered in the hydraulic press, and then slowly press to 50 tons.

-Parting: The pressed post is removed from the hydraulic press, and the top two felts are peeled off, exposing the top sheet on the interleaved post (the final sheet couched).
+Parting: The pressed post is removed from the hydraulic press, and the top two felts are peeled off, exposing the top sheet on the interleaved post.
 The sheet is lifted from two corners of one end.
-With about 1/4 of the sheet lifted, a slice is placed under the lifted sheet, and the sheet is lowered onto the slice.
+With the edge of the sheet lifted, a slice is placed underneath.
 Lifting the slice lifts the sheet.
-Nearby, a board and single felt at a 45° incline are waiting for the pressed sheet on the slice.
+Nearby, a board and single felt at a 45° incline are waiting for the pressed sheet.
 With a gentle flick of the slice, the sheet is laid onto the felt.
 The next felt is removed and a sheet exposed; this sheet is lifted on the slice and becomes the second sheet of the pack.
-With a flapping motion, the sheet is "thrown" and lands with a slight cushion of air, making it somewhat easy to align accurately on top of the previous sheet.
+With a flapping motion, the sheet is "thrown" and lands with a cushion of air, making it somewhat easy to align accurately on top of the previous sheet.